knpuniversity/rest/knpu/debugging-tests.rst

     $ php vendir/bin/behat

-It fails because we're getting a 500 error instead of 200.
+Not surprisingly, we're getting a 500 error instead of 200.
 But we can't really see what's going on because we can't see the big error page!

 But don't worry!
 First, I've done my best to configure Behat so when something fails, part of the last response that was made to the server before the failure